-The proposed theme for World Expo 2025 Ekaterinburg is “Changing the World: Innovations & Better Life for Future Generations.”
-It expresses the global need for a renewed and responsible reflection on the world and the challenges humanity faces.
-It does so by focusing on Humanity and Innovation as interlinked drivers to improve Quality of Life.
-It addresses the universal phenomenon of innovative development and progress that affects human existence throughout the world.
+The proposed theme for World Expo 2025 Ekaterinburg is "Changing the World: Innovations and Better Life for Future Generations".
+It expresses the global need for a renewed and responsible reflection on our world and the challenges we face.
+It does so by focusing on Humanity and Innovation as interlinked drivers to improve the Quality of Life.
+It addresses the universal phenomenon of innovative development and progress that affect human existence throughout the world.

 The theme is presented as a unique opportunity to explore and reflect on the living social process, dominated by continuous technological change.
 In this regard, Expo 2025 Ekaterinburg would be a critical platform to study, analyse and interpret the conceptual triad of People, Innovation and Quality of Life.
-Balancing each element of this triad is a difficult task and dependent on the approach taken, while the result shapes the path our world will take.
+Balancing each constituent part of this triad is a difficult task and depends on the approach taken, while the result shapes the path our world will take.

 Today, technology, trade interests and commercial pressures often become the driving framework for geopolitical decision-making.
-Thus the theme’s relevance to the world across so many fields cannot be overstated.
-Understanding innovation’s implications for the future would be part of the core mission of Expo 2025.
+Thus the relevance of the theme to our world across so many fields cannot be overstated.
+Understanding Innovation’s implications for the future is part of the core mission of Expo 2025 Ekaterinburg.

-The proposed 500 ha World Expo site is situated in the western part of Ekaterinburg, just 3 km from the city centre and close to the symbolic border between Europe and Asia, which lies within the city.
+The proposed 555 ha.
+World Expo site is situated in the western part of Ekaterinburg, just 3km from the city centre and close to the symbolic border between Europe and Asia, which lies within the city.
 The Expo Site would house 103 pavilions, with 147 countries expected to participate.

 The site was chosen due to its close location to the city centre, ensuring its infrastructural availability and accessibility.
 The site’s landscape highlights the Urals’ distinctive colours and beautiful natural surroundings, adjoining the Verkh-Isetsky pond to the north and a rolling forest to the west.
 To the east and south, the site borders with residential areas and the city infrastructure.

-Staging the most high-profile and innovative international event to run smoothly while hosting Expo 2025 means ensuring the best, distraction-free experience for its participants and visitors.
-Ekaterinburg would provide all visitors with world-class accommodation, which would become a sustainable social legacy for generations of citizens after the end of World Expo 2025.
+Creating the most efficient, modern and innovative world event with the hosting of Expo 2025 Ekaterinburg would mean ensuring the best, distraction-free experience for its participants and visitors.
+Ekaterinburg would provide all visitors with world-class accommodation, which would become a sustainable social legacy for generations of citizens after the end of the Expo.

 Ekaterinburg is located in the central part of the Eurasian continent, on the border of Europe and Asia.
 The city is located on the eastern slope of the Ural Mountains, in the valley of the Iset River, a tributary of the Tobol River.
 Ekaterinburg municipality covers an area of 1,143 ha.